AliGitHub21/Musicalog/README.md

 # Musicalog Test Project

 > The goal of this project is to develop a web application that allows users to keep a catalogue of music albums.
-> This will allow listing, create, edit or deleting albums from the catalog.
+> This will allow listing, create, edit or deleting albums from the catalogue.

 ## Table of contents